 Member (Member of our Plan, or "Plan Member") - A person with Medicare who is eligible to get covered services, who has enrolled in our plan, and whose enrollment has been confirmed by the Centers for Medicare & Medicaid Services (CMS).

-Network Pharmacy - A network pharmacy is a pharmacy where members of our plan can get their prescription drug benefits.
-We call them "network pharmacies" because they contract with our plan.
+Network Pharmacy -A pharmacy that contracts with our plan where members of our plan can get their prescription drug benefits.
 In most cases, your prescriptions are covered only if they are filled at one of our network pharmacies.